breedlun/clearplot/doc/source/index.rst

 Clearplot
 =========
 Clearplot creates publication quality plots using matplotlib.
-At the moment, the emphasis is on 2D plotting of simple curves and images, like the example below.
+Clearplot revamps matplotlib's user interface and adds a few new features, but we primarily wanted a tool to create lucid and appealing plots.
+Thus far, we have focused on 2D plotting of simple curves and images, like the example below.

 .. image:: Necking_Example.png